 The usual answer is to make marginal improvements in the design of piping and storage, but beneath it all is the impervious belief that accidents will always happen so we need to accept that.
 Which, on one level, is true.
 But how bad an accident do we need to accept?
 What if we could eliminate 90% of the severity of the accidents and releases?
 Could this reduce the impact of these events to where they were rare and completely unexpected, instead of a constant feature of our daily lives?

 Not all releases are as dramatic as Bhopal.
-Recently an article in the Yale News reported on a project by an undergraduate to avoid and reduce all of the releases of fluorocarbons from refrigerating equipment found everywhere at Yale (and beyond).
+Recently an article in the Yale News reported on a project by an undergraduate to avoid and reduce all of the releases of fluorocarbons (ozone destroyers) from refrigerating equipment found everywhere at Yale (and elsewhere).
 The work is in its infancy, but merely identifying the source of so much atmosphere destroying emissions is a start that will surely lead to major changes.
 Even now, it is clear that one of the answers will be to radically change the design of refrigeration equipment.
 Instead of saving money by externalizing the damage done to our planet, new designs may be more expensive but they will not allow the slow escape of refrigerants.
 Methods of filling refrigerants will not lightly accept small releases, but will account for every gram.
 Read article.

 I once had the chance to avoid a huge assault on the atmosphere by the preventing the release of about three thousand pounds of Freon.
 Read report.